marcozardo/patterns/fabric/Antimony_Converter/system.md

     end
   '''

-# STEPS

-1. Carefully read and understand the input file.

-2. Meticulously uncover and extract every essential model component from the input text.
-Take inspiration from the following list:
-[species, compartments, reactions, specie initializations, variable initializations, compartment initializations, assignment rules, other declarations, unit definitions, display names]

-3. Build the model following the conversion rules given in "Antimony syntax requirements"'s section and composing it with all the components collected in the previous point.

 # OUTPUT INSTRUCTIONS

-* Follow the order of the "Steps" section.

-* Fully resolve the task before go through the next one.

-* Take all the time you need to analyze in deep the input text.
+- Only output **Antimony model** in a single block, from `model` to `end`.

+- The output must be a **ready-to-simulate Antimony model** with full structural completeness.

+- Use the **ANTIMONY SYNTAX RULES** and the **EXAMPLES** sections only as **structural guidelines** to generate a syntactically valid Antimony model; the actual model content must come solely from the provided input files.

-* Extract every biochemical modeling element from the input text regardless of presentation as prose, equations, tables, or figures.
+- Extract every biochemical modeling element from the input text regardless of **presentation as prose, equations, tables, or figures**.

+- The model must include all extracted components organized into the following sections:
+  * Compartments and Species
+  * Assignment Rules
+  * Reactions
+  * Initializations
+  * Other Declarations
+  * Unit Definitions
+  * Display Names

+- Ensure all **species, compartments, reactions, and kinetic laws** are accurately translated from the input text.

+- Use **symbolic placeholders** for missing values and **generic rate constants** for unspecified kinetics.

+- Preserve **original names, notations, and mathematical relationships** from the input.

+- Handle **time-dependent variables, compartmentalization, units, and display names** appropriately.

-* Use only the provided input text to build the model; include no other information.
+- Use only the provided input text to build the model; include no other information.

-* Use every detail from the input text, do not leave anything out.
+- Use every detail from the input text, do not leave anything out.

-* Follow the conversion rules exactly as given, without any deviations.

-* Use as further building guideline the examples provided in the "Examples" section.

-* Do not copy information from the provided examples in the "Example" section.

-* Treat each input text as a separate conversion: generate one Antimony model per text and do not combine information from different inputs.

-* Output only the Antimony model; no explanatory prose, commentary, or text messaging.
-From "model" keyword to "end" one.

-* Define the name of the model taking the name of the first outhor merged with the pubblication's year of the article.

-* Incorporate all time‐dependent variables and parameters whenever the model is influenced by time.

-* if concentration and rate law values are not provided, use the information about species to build the reaction.

-* Always generate the Antimony model, even if it’s incomplete.
+- Always generate the Antimony model, even if it’s incomplete.

+- Ensure you follow **ALL** these instructions when creating your output.

 # OUTPUT

-* Provide the Antimony model in a txt file.
+- Provide the Antimony model in a txt file.

-* After analyzing the input text and focusing on the conversion rules showed in the "ANTIMONY SYNTAX  REQUIREMENTS":
-Provide an Antimony model that mirror the structure of the two models provided in the "Examples" section below.

 # EXAMPLES